nasa/fprime/docs/UsersGuide/cmake/Targets.md

 ## Adding Custom Targets

-See [support/Target.md](../support/Target.md) for a discription of adding custom targets.
+See [support/Target.md](../support/Target.md) for a description of adding custom targets.